ThisImmortal/OpenWeatherData/README.md

 # OpenWeatherData
-Get weather forecast of your city.
+Get weather forecast for your city.

 # Screenshots